-In 1882, the year that the Classics Training Course began accepting students, another similarly named institution, the Köten kökyüsho (Institute for the Study of Imperial Classics), opened its doors.23 The Institute was part and parcel of the government's attempts to propagate a version of Shinto that would aid the achievement of national unity.
+In 1882, the year that the Classics Training Course began accepting students, another similarly named institution, the Kōten kōkyūsho (Institute for the Study of Imperial Classics), opened its doors.24 The Institute was part and parcel of the government's attempts to propagate a version of Shinto that would aid the achievement of national unity.
 Accordingly, a course for the training of Shinto priests was established and a system of examinations for Shinto functionaries inaugurated.
-Whereas the Classics Training Course had been founded to arrest a perceived decline in National Learning scholarship, the need for an Institute for the Study of Imperial Classics was felt by politicians who were alarmed at the fervor of the People's Rights movement and by the agitation for a constitution.
-The decree establishing the Institute promulgated by its first president, Prince Arisugawa (1812-1886), defined the purpose of study at the Institute as the "clarification of the national polity (kokutai) in order to strengthen the foundations of the state."24 Despite differing emphases, there were some connections between the two institutions.
-In 1888, for example, a former student of the Classics Training Course, Ochiai Naobumi (1861-1903), began teaching at the Institute for the Study of Imperial Classics.
-He later joined the staff of Kokugakuin, where he edited the renowned Kotoba no izumi dictionary, published in 1901.
-The simultaneous establishment in 1882 of the Classics Training Course and the Institute for the Study of Imperial Classics, the similarity of
+Whereas the Classics Training Course had been founded to arrest a perceived decline in National Learning scholarship, the need for an

-^{22.} Wada, "Koten koshuka jidai," 36-37.

-^{23.} The Institute for the Study of Imperial Classics gave rise to, but was not replaced by, Kokugakuin (Academy of National Learning), established in 1890.
+- 22. Shiota, "Koten to Meiji ikō no bungaku," 5. - 23.
+Wada, "Koten kōshūka jidai," 36-37. - 24.
+The Institute for the Study of Imperial Classics gave rise to, but was not replaced by, Kokugakuin (Academy of National Learning), established in 1890.
 In 1906 the Academy became a university with the name Kokugakuin Daigaku.
 The Institute continued its activities until 25 January 1946 when it was dissolved by the Allied Occupation authorities.
 See Fujii Sadafumi, "Kōten Kōkyūsho," in Kokushi Daijiten Henshū Iinkai, ed., Kokushi daijiten (Yoshikawa Kōbunkan, 1985), 5:459, upon which my discussion is based.
 In Daikanwa jiten, 8:79, kōten is defined as "Kōkoku no tenseki.
 Waga kuni no koten" (The imperial canon.
 The classical literary canon of our nation).
 No Chinese source for the compound is given; it is clearly a Japanese construction.